Photo: The King Eternal Monarch on Netflix

 Above Photo: Seuwiti Pie on Pinterest

-The movie is written by Ko Eun-nim who is known for writing Bungee Jumping of Their Own (2001) and R U Ready (2002).
+The movie was written by Ko Eun-nim, who is also known for Bungee Jumping of Their Own (2001) and R U Ready (2002).

 NOW READ